2019 Ohio Wheat Performance Test

-Each entry was evaluated at five test sites (see front cover) using four replications per site in a randomized complete block design.
+Each entry was evaluated at five test sites using four replications per site in a randomized complete block design.
 Plots consisted of 7 rows, 7.5 inches apart and 40 feet long.
 Participating companies specified the seeding rate used for each of their varieties.
-Tests were planted within twenty one days after the fly-safe date and approximately 30 pounds of nitrogen was applied at planting followed by the addition of 80-100 pounds in early spring.
-Herbicides and insecticides were applied as needed for weed and insect control, and the following data were collected:
+Tests were planted within fourteen days after the fly-safe date and approximately 30 pounds of nitrogen was applied at planting followed by the addition of 80-100 pounds in early spring.
+Herbicides, insecticides, and fungicides were applied as needed.
+The following data were collected:

 Yield is reported in bushels per acre at 13.5 percent moisture.